nvr-rug/D-match/README.md

 Note that different types of variables can never match in D-match!

-For more in-depth information about DRSs and DRGs, please see [Venhuizen (2015)](http://www.rug.nl/research/portal/publications/projection-in-discourse(a83cf9d5-d9ec-4be4-ba8e-e92b7dd4e823).html) or [Basile and Bos (2013)](https://hal.archives-ouvertes.fr/hal-01344582/document).
+For more in-depth information about DRSs and DRGs, please see [Basile and Bos (2013)](https://hal.archives-ouvertes.fr/hal-01344582/document) or [Venhuizen (2015)](http://www.rug.nl/research/portal/publications/projection-in-discourse(a83cf9d5-d9ec-4be4-ba8e-e92b7dd4e823).html).

 Actual examples of our DRGs can be found in the **data** folder.